phillipkerman/js_cats/README.md

-Begin by reading through CLASS_STEPS1.md
+>> Begin by reading through CLASS_STEPS1.md!
 =======

 Additional class files for programming enrichment class will appear here.

-(The step-files for first session--finished in April 2013--can be found under the name "SESSION_1_STEPS<n>.md")
+(The step-files for first two sessions--finished in early 2013--can be found under "old_sessions")